 Thepreferredspellingoftheword "acknowledgment" in Americais without an "e" after the "g".
-Avoid the stilted expression, "One of us (R.B.G.) thanks..."
+Avoid the still ted expression, "Oneofus (R.B.G.) thanks..."

 Instead, try ''R.B.G. thanks''.
-Put applicable sponsor acknowledgments here; DONOT place the month effirst page of your paper or as a footnote.
-The properties of the proper
+Put applicables ponsorack nowledgment shere; DONOT place them on the first page of your paper or as a footnote.